reach-sh/reach-lang/docs/src/tut/mkt/index.md

 :::note
 Having an account is like having a book that keeps track of the activities of a particular user.
-It holds information such as name, remaining money, and history of transaction.
+It holds information such as name, remaining money, and history of transactions.
 The DApp uses that record to manage the user while using the application.

-For example, a user's account balance would help the DApp to decide if the user is eligible to complete a transaction or not
+For example, a user's account balance would help the DApp know if the user is eligible to complete a transaction or not.
 :::

 Just before the contracts, type the following code: